Funkabwehr: Partisan operations

 Partisan radio traffic was intercepted for the double purpose of gathering information for anti-partisan warfare and for obtaining insight into the enemy's over-all strategy as expressed by the missions and movement orders transmitted to partisans.

 Soviet Union

-Whereas in the Ukraine and in the former Baltic states. the partisans were of minor importance until 1944, they went into action in the extensive wooded swamps behind Army Group Centre in White Russia, in the Pinsk Marshes, and on both banks of the Dnieper and Desna River as early as the winter of 1941-1942.
-They constituted a force with which all rear-area headquarters, supply, transportation, and signal units had to contend with every day.
+Whereas in Ukraine and in the former Baltic states, the partisans were of minor importance until 1944, they went into action in the extensive wooded swamps behind Army Group Centre in Belarus, in the Pinsk Marshes and on both banks of the Dnieper and Desna River as early as the winter of 1941-1942.
+They constituted a force with which all rear-area headquarters, supply, transportation and signal units had to contend with every day.